Crisis Intervention

 - DR. STEPHEN PORGES

-CCIS I: EDGE Certified Crisis Intervention Specialist, Level I:
+CCIS I: EDGE Certified Crisis Intervention Specialist- I:

 Level I is an online, self-paced study of the EDGE Approach curriculum along with two hours of supervision.
-This training covers the curriculum content and includes worksheets that are explored during supervision.
+CCIS-I is intended to be educational.
+CCIS-I is not for people who are working in environments where there is serious crisis.
+This training covers the curriculum content and includes worksheets that are explored during supervision with a CCIS instructor.
 Not available at this time.

-CCIS II: EDGE Certified Crisis Intervention Specialist, Level II- Two days
+CCIS II: EDGE Certified Crisis Intervention Specialist- I & II: Two days

 Level II includes an additional four hours on day two to dive deeply into scenario training and practice.
 With small groups and a lot of individualized attention, the CCIS II participant will graduate the training with a strong working knowledge of the principles and practices of the EDGE Approach.
 Level II is intended for participants who are already working in the field of mental health, first responding including anyone who is tasked with responding to someone who is experiencing crisis.